by April Sanders

 Think about the climate.
 If your winters are rainy, look for waterproof coats that are long enough to cover your child's bottom.
 Hoods are a must for keeping rain out.
 If you live in an area where snow and ice are common in winter, look for added insulation.
-Be sure that your child's coat will not become saturated quickly, especially if he or she likes to build snowmen and play in the snow.
+Be sure that your child's coat will not become saturated quickly, especially if he or she likes to build snowmen and play in the snow; you'll want a full snowsuit for your child, and sometimes you can get a better deal if you buy the coat and pants as a set.

 Let your kids have a say on style.
 The more your child likes a coat, the more likely he or she will actually wear it.
 Girls' winter coats tend to come in feminine colors like pink and purple, and they often have rhinestones and hoods lined with faux fur for embellishment.
 Boys' winter coats are often designed for play, with lots of pockets and bright colors.
 If your child loves a coat that is also high-quality and a good price, you should get it -- even though you might not like the color or design.
 If you simply can't reach a compromise on appearance, try letting your child pick a hat, scarf, or mittens in a color he or she likes.